-- external mass transfer of the adsorbate from the solution to the adsorbent surface; - (ii) adsorption at a site on the adsorbent surface; and6 - (iii) intraparticle diffusion of the adsorbate in the pores of the adsorbent and adsorption on the site.
+- external mass transfer of the adsorbate from the solution to the adsorbent surface; - (ii) adsorption at a site on the adsorbent surface;and - (iii) intraparticle diffusion of the adsorbate in the pores of the adsorbent and adsorption on the site.

 Step (ii) is often assumed to be very fast, and thus cannot be treated as a rate limiting step.
 Generally, the rate of adsorption is limited by external mass transfer for a system with poor mixing, low adsorbate concentration, its high affinity to the adsorbent and the small adsorbents particles.
 The adsorption of large molecules, for which longer contact time is needed to reach equilibrium, is always considered to be diffusion controlled by external film resistance and/or internal diffusion mass transport or intraparticle diffusion [20].
-Theoretical treatments of intraparticle diffusion yield complex mathematical relationships that differ in form as functions of the geometry of the adsorbent particle.
-The intraparticle diffusion model is based on the following equation [19, 20]:
+Theoretical treatments of intraparticle diffusion yield complex mathematical relationships that differ based on the following equation [19, 20]:

-$$q_t = k_i \cdot t^{0.5} \tag{8},$$
+$q_t = k_i \cdot t^{0.5} \tag{8},$